How Are Energy And Mass Related

 Q: Does E = mc² mean that everything is made of energy?

 A: While it's true that mass and energy are interchangeable, it's not accurate to say that everything is made of energy.
-Rather, mass is a form of energy.
+On top of that, rather, mass is a form of energy.
 Matter is composed of fundamental particles like quarks and leptons, which possess both mass and energy.
 These particles interact through fundamental forces, which are also mediated by energy-carrying particles.

 Q: Why is the speed of light so important in the equation?